 Kenard is a graduate of Williams College and received a Masters of Management at the Kellogg School of Business, Northwestern University.
 He is a father.

-Deborah Gray specializes in the attachment, grief, and trauma issues of children in her practice, Nurturing Attachments.
+Deborah Gray specializes in the attachment, grief, and trauma issues of children in her practice.
 Her methods of working with children and families reflect her strong developmental and infant mental health perspective.

 Her passion is to help families develop close, satisfying relationships.
 She has worked 20 years in children’s therapies.
 Deborah was the 2008 Henry W. Maier Practitioner in Residence at the School of Social Work at the University of Washington.